Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | struct pixel { int red int green int blue }		|
 | struct pixel { int red = 255 int green = 255 int blue = 255 }|

+This always results in a named struct that uses name-equivalence.
+The struct is not compatible or equivalent with another struct with the same members.